-Proudly presented and produced by the City of Port Phillip, the St Kilda Film Festival supports the Australian film industry by turning the spotlight on a wide range of fascinating works that may not otherwise see the light of day.
-Exceptional films by emerging artists and short works by accomplished industry professionals are shown on the big screen, where they look their shiny best.
+Proudly presented and produced by the City of Port Phillip, St Kilda Film Festival supports the Australian film industry by turning the spotlight on exceptional films by both emerging talent and short works by accomplished industry professionals.

-Accredited by the Academy of Motion Picture Arts and Sciences, the St Kilda Film Festival is an Academy Awards® qualifying event, with award-winning films from the Festival eligible for consideration in the Short Film Awards AND Documentary Short sections of the Oscars®.
+Each year the Festival welcomes submissions to Australia's Top Short Film Competition, showcasing the finalists in the Festival program.
+Accredited by the Academy of Motion Picture Arts and Sciences, the St Kilda Film Festival is an Academy Awards® qualifying event.
+Award-winning films from the Festival are eligible for consideration in the Short Film Awards and Documentary Short sections of the Oscars®.

 A short roll call of filmmakers whose earliest works found a home at St Kilda Film Festival include:

 - Jane Campion (The Piano, Bright Star)